Joc-O-Sot

-Joc-O-Sot, also known as Walking Bear (1810 – September 3, 1844) was a Native American of the Meskwaki tribe.
+Joc-O-Sot, also known as Walking Bear (c.
+1810 – September 3, 1844) was a Native American of the Meskwaki tribe.
 He fought in the Black Hawk war, in which he was wounded.
 He led some gaming expeditions in the Cleveland area after the war, then joined a theatrical company in which his depiction of Native American life made him very popular throughout the Eastern United States and then Europe.
 Feeling the effects of old war wounds, he was on his way home via a goodwill tour when he fell seriously ill and died in Cleveland.
 His gravesite has attracted attention since his death, both because of his story and as a result of local superstition.